shodown96/shodown96/README.md

 - ⚡ Fun fact: ...
 -->

-I am Elijah Soladoye, a Full stack Software Engineer that loves transforming problems into scalable product solutions which offer seamless user experience, one keystroke at a time🔥. &nbsp;Amongst my arsenal, below are a few of my preferred technologies:
+I am Elijah Soladoye, a Full stack Software Engineer that loves transforming problems into scalable product solutions which offer seamless user experience, one keystroke at a time🔥. &nbsp;Amongst a lot of technologies I use, below are a few of my preferred technologies:
 - NextJS
 - ReactJS
 - ReactNative
 - NodeJS
+- Django
 - Postgres

-Some others include:
-- Django
 - MongoDB
-- Angular,
 - AWS, etc.

 Some principles/standards/stacks I also work with:
-Agile & Scrum, MERN, Firebase, ES6+, TypeScript, Jest, Cypress, Figma, CICD etc.
+Agile & Scrum, MERN, Firebase, ES6+, TypeScript, Jest, Cypress, Figma, CI/CD etc.

 Hobbies: Movies, Basketball, Art, Music, Photography.